ToMikhail/andersen/angular_EN.md

 If you specify the service class as the provider token, the default behavior is for the injector to instantiate that class using the new operator.

+### resolution modifiers:
+ - @Optional() - allows Angular to consider a service you inject to be optional.
+This way, if it can't be resolved at runtime, Angular resolves the service as null, rather than throwing an error.
+ - @SkipSelf() - With @SkipSelf(), Angular starts its search for a service in the parent ElementInjector, rather than in the current one.
+ - @Host() - @Host() lets you designate a component as the last stop in the injector tree when searching for providers.
+Even if there is a service instance further up the tree, Angular won't continue looking Use @Host() as follows;
+ - @Self() - Use @Self() so that Angular will only look at the ElementInjector for the current component or directive

 ## Change detection
 Change detection is the process through which Angular checks to see whether your application state has changed, and if any DOM needs to be updated.